flogriesser/chrome_anki_vocab/README.md

 # chrome_anki_vocab

-Chrome Extension to add vocabulary to an anki deck
+Chrome Extension to add vocabulary to an anki deck.

+Easily save words and get instant translations.
+Review, export for Anki, and accelerate language learning.

 For usage just import this folder via chrome://extensions/